 Optional Apache Config

 The one concession you may need to make is to your site’s .htaccess file, as .vtt files may not be served as UTF-8.
 If that is the case, you could the following, assuming you were using Apache as a server:

-Adding subtitle information to video and audio content is easy; creating and formatting that information is considerably more complex, and something I’ll approach in future articles: you might want to follow me on Twitter to keep up to date with breaking blog posts on the topic.
+Adding subtitle information to video and audio content is easy; creating and formatting that information is considerably more complex, and something I cover in the next article.